How can I replace my missing teeth?

 Your Oral Surgery Treatment

 When your treatment is approved, you and your dentist will schedule an oral surgery appointment, and they will provide you with a detailed treatment plan.
 To begin the procedure, your dentist will create a small incision in the gum line, and place a dental implant into your jaw bone.
 The implant is a screw-shaped titanium post that bonds directly with your natural bone.
-Your dentist will then clean, disinfect, and close the incision so the healing process can begin.
+Your dentist in Greensboro, NC will then clean, disinfect, and close the incision so the healing process can begin.

 Healing & Osseointegration